Cyborg117/Checksumly/README.md

 4. OR Contact me at hrithikraj137@gmail.com

 # V2
-1. To Add Support for more Filetypes (Currently only text files(.txt) is used)
+1. To Add Support for more Filetypes (Currently only text files(.txt) is used) - done
-2. To add More Hashing Algorithms
+2. To add More Hashing Algorithms - done

+#Whats New in V2
+V2 released Check it out here : https://github.com/Cyborg117/Checksum-Utility/tree/main/V2
+1. Compare and Generate Checksums
+2. Supports all Files (*.*)
+3. Added a Mechanism to Read Binary Data of Extremely big file in 64Kb Chunks So as to Not Overload the Memory.
+4. Hashing Algorithms:
+     1. Md5                6.
+SHA384   (new)
+     2. SHA256             7.
+SHA3_224 (new)
+     3. SHA512             8.
+SHA3_256 (new)
+     4. Blake2s            9.
+SHA3_384 (new)
+     5. SHA224 (new)      10.
+SHA3_512 (new)

+#V3 - ??
+V2 will be the Final Major Update.
+From Now on there will only be minor updates like Bug Fixes and Feature Requests.
+I want Inspiration to Release V3 , If you Have Ideas That I can Implement then I'll be Grateful.